 “In 1995, I went from pulling baits at 14 knots to pulling lures at 18 knots,” Schatman says.
 “From there, it all fell into place.”

 High-speed trolling is certainly an effective way to catch wahoo, but so is slow trolling dead bait or lures, trolling live bait, dropping jigs or trolling beneath floating debris, chunking and even kite fishing.
-Nine experts weigh in with their tips to catch these big, fast fish.
+Nine wahoo fishing experts weigh in with their tips and techniques to catch these big, fast fish.

 Capt.
 Triston Hunt learned the basics of high-speed trolling directly from the master, Schatman.
-Hunt has since cultivated his technique into pure wahoo science, trolling a six-lure spread even from small boats, and winding up on the leaderboard in quite a few wahoo tournaments aboard his usual ride, Timeless, a 61 Viking, out of Boca Raton, Florida.
+Hunt has since cultivated his high-speed wahoo setup into pure wahoo science, trolling a six-lure spread even from small boats, and winding up on the leaderboard in quite a few wahoo tournaments aboard his usual ride, Timeless, a 61 Viking, out of Boca Raton, Florida.